New York's 22nd congressional district: History

 Various New York districts have been numbered "22" over the years, including areas in New York City and various parts of upstate New York.
 From 2003 to 2013, the district included all or parts of Broome, Delaware, Dutchess, Orange, Sullivan, Tioga, Tompkins, and Ulster counties.
 It included the cities of Binghamton, Ithaca, Kingston, Middletown, Newburgh and Poughkeepsie.
-The district stretched to include parts of the Finger Lakes region, the Catskill Mountains and the Hudson Valley.
+The district stretched to include parts of the Finger Lakes region, the Catskill Mountains, and the Hudson Valley.

+Counties, towns, and municipalities

+For the 119th and successive Congresses (based on the districts drawn following the New York Court of Appeals' December 2023 decision in Hoffman v New York State Ind.
+Redistricting.
+Commn.), the district contains all or portions of the following counties, towns, and municipalities.